qmk/qmk_firmware/docs/feature_split_keyboard.md

 ```c
 #define SPLIT_USB_DETECT
 ```
-This option changes the startup behavior to detect a USB connection with a timeout when delegating master/slave.
-This is the default behavior for ARM, and required for AVR Teensy (due to hardware limitations).
+This option changes the startup behavior to detect an active USB connection when delegating master/slave.
+If this operation times out, then the half is assume to be a slave.
+This is the default behavior for ARM, and required for AVR Teensy boards (due to hardware limitations).

+?> This setting will stop the ability to demo using battery packs.

 ```c
 #define SPLIT_USB_TIMEOUT 2500